ojosproject/website/news/2024/09-15-2024-Summer-Research-Update.md

 ---
 authors: [jsweatt@uci.edu, cvaldezh@uci.edu]
-slug: /summer-2024-sendoff/
+slug: /summer-2024-wrap/
 hide_table_of_contents: true
 description: >
   THE SUMMER IS OVER!!
-This summer many of our Ojos Project member complete their Summer Undergraduate Research Program.
+This summer many of our Ojos Project member completed their Summer Undergraduate Research Program.
 Let's talk about some of things that happened...
 ---

-# 2024 Summer Sendoff
+# Summer 2024 Wrap

 <!-- markdownlint-disable MD026 -->
 <!-- ^ disabled no-trailing-punctuation -->